 HHSC notifies the provider by e-mail of any exclusions and/or adjustments to items on the cost report.
 See Step 12 and Step 13.
 Cost Report Review Unit (CRRU) furnishes providers with written reports of the results of field audits.
-1 TAC §355.107 must be signed by an individual legally responsible for the conduct of the interested party and must include a concise statement of the specific actions or determinations the provider disputes, the provider's recommended resolution, and any supporting documentation the provider deems relevant to the dispute.
-Failure to meet these requirements may result in the request for informal review being denied. $1\ TAC\ \S355.110$
+1 TAC §355.107 within 30 days of the date on the written notification of adjustments, must be signed by an individual legally responsible for the conduct of the interested party and must include a concise statement of the specific actions or determinations the provider disputes, the provider's recommended resolution, and any supporting documentation the provider deems relevant to the dispute.
+Failure to meet these requirements may result in the request for informal review being denied.